VenomAsh/M2-EmbSys/Project/1_Requirements/README.md

 #### Working:

-:small_orange_diamond: When a person comes in the range of the sensor while entering the room, the sensor detects the person and the microcontroller will turn on the light.</br>
+🔸 When a person comes in the range of the sensor while entering the room, the sensor detects the person and the microcontroller will turn on the light.</br>
-:small_orange_diamond: If the room is bright enough then the PIR motion sensor does not activates.</br>
+🔸 If the room is bright enough then the PIR motion sensor does not activates.</br>
-:small_orange_diamond: If the room is dark only then PIR motion sensor detects the person entering the room.</br>
+🔸 If the room is dark only then PIR motion sensor detects the person entering the room.</br>

+#### Aplications:

+🔹 __Street Lighting:__ Street lighting is done by using LED, or solid-state lighting technology.
+It helps to manage all connected street lights securely and remotely.</br>
+🔹 __Lighting Scenes:__ Lighting control systems are programmed to create a variety of scenes or ambience.
+This can be brought about by controlling light fixtures, switches and lighting properties.</br>
+🔹 __Human Centric Lighting:__ Human Centric Lighting is about creating lighting that mimics the natural daylight that drives our bodily functions such as biological, emotional, health, or wellbeing of people.
+The effects adjust daily rhythms and increased alertness.</br>
+🔹 __Vertical Farming:__ Vertical Farming is growing of crops or plants by using light or LEDs appropriate for photosynthesis.</br>